DavAug/chi/docs/source/getting_started/quick_overview.rst

 equivalent).
 In the remainder, we will for notational ease include :math:`\sigma` in the definition of
 :math:`\psi`, i.e. :math:`(\psi , \sigma) \rightarrow \psi`.
-To make the
+We will also make
-hierarchy between the model parameters explicit we will refer to :math:`\psi` as bottom-level or individual parameters and to :math:`\theta` as top-level or population parameters.
+the hierarchy between the model parameters explicit by refering to :math:`\psi` as bottom-level or individual parameters and to :math:`\theta` as top-level or population parameters.

-We can now construct a data-generating model that explicitly models inter-individual variability in measurements
+With the notion of a population model, we can now construct a data-generating model that explicitly models inter-individual variability in measurements

 .. math::
     p(y, \psi | \theta , t) = p(y | \psi , t)\, p(\psi | \theta),